Put us on your social calendar

 Sculpture spark, jazz dinner at the mill September 27, 2019

 An electrifying event helping to sustain and maintain Sculpture Fields at Montague Park.

 September 22, 2018

-Catch the Tennessee Valley Museum Train at Sculpture Fields for an elegant dinner as you rock and roll on the rails.
+Catch the Barnett & Co.
+Railroad at Sculpture Fields for an elegant dinner as you rock and roll on the rails to the Tennessee Valley Railroad Museum and back to the park.
 The event kicks off with a pre-party in the park with cocktails, performers and music among the 50 pieces of monumental-scale sculptures.